 Skip to main content

-Use the /check-malicious endpoint to send a single GET request with a report_type and a resource_identifier, and the API tells you whether that resource appears in the OSM threat database.
-The endpoint covers all supported resource types — packages, repositories, URLs, domains, IP addresses, cryptocurrency wallets, and container images — through one unified interface.
-Endpoint
+Use the check-malicious endpoint to send a single GET request with a report_type and a resource_identifier, and the API tells you whether that resource appears in the OSM threat database.
+The endpoint covers all supported resource types through one unified interface.
+Use this endpoint to:

 GET https://api.opensourcemalware.com/functions/v1/check-malicious